 23. Joining a bunch of groups for women

 like Girls' Night In (for introverts and fuzzy blanket lovers) and Ladies Get Paid (for professional, badass women) and starting a book club with my friend Vania.
 I've never felt so empowered or supported in my life.
 I highly recommend these to everyone (GNI has movie nights and book clubs in different cities, and LGP has an awesome Slack group).
-This year was a year for women, and being a part of a community in a big city is such a nice thing.
-It's great to have so many resources, to find things to do, and to meet new people!
+This year was a year for women, and being a part of a community in a big city is such a nice thing—having so many resources, finding things to do, and meeting new people.

 24. spending my 24th birthday in Boston